inrupt/solid-client-js/ARCHITECTURE.md

 existing APIs for reading and writing data, but using ACP terminology.

 However, the ACP proposal has to co-exist next to WAC for the time being, which does not make developer's life any easier.
-Since developer don't control the access control model that will be used by their users, they need to support both.
+Since developers don't control the access control model that will be used by their users, they need to support both.

 But not to worry.
 Like for WAC, solid-client includes code to achieve some